Mahek Chahal

 Mahek Chahal (born 1 February 1979) is a Norwegian actress and model who works in Hindi films and television.

+She is known for her participation in the Colors TV reality show Bigg Boss 5 where she emerged as the runner-up.
+She also participated in stunt-based reality show Khatron Ke Khiladi 11.
+Chahal is best known for portraying the role of Naagin Mahek in Colors TV's supernatural franchise Naagin 6.

 She began her acting career in 2002 with Telugu film Neetho and later made her Hindi debut with Nayee Padosan in 2003.
 She was also seen in several songs appearances for Hindi, Telugu, Punjabi and Tamil films.
 In 2011, Chahal participated in Colors TV reality show Bigg Boss 5 and emerged as the runner-up.

 In 2021, she participated in stunt-based reality show Khatron Ke Khiladi 11.
-Chahal is best known for portraying the role of Naagin Mahek in Colors TV's supernatural franchise Naagin 6.
+Chahal is best known for portraying the role of Mahek in Colors TV's supernatural franchise Naagin 6.

+Personal life

+Chahal got engaged to actor Ashmit Patel in August 2017, but they called off their engagement in 2020.